Prince George is the centre of transportation and trade in British Columbia’s heartland.

-The city is the regional centre for shopping, the arts and sports.
-Hungry visitors will find a variety of restaurants from fast food to fine dining, and overnight guests can choose from anything between quaint B&B’s and well-appointed four-star hotels.
-Shoppers will find a variety of “big box” stores, shopping malls and unique downtown boutiques while enthusiasts of the arts can be treated to live theatre, galleries and museums.
-Sport fans will be right at home in Prince George with Junior (BCHL) and major junior (WHL) hockey, drag racing, oval racing, senior men’s baseball, lacrosse and soccer, as well as The Iceman, the city’s annual winter triathlon.
-Backcountry adventurers will find everything in the great outdoors including world-class fresh water fishing and hunting.
+The city is the regional centre for shopping, arts and sports.
+A variety of restaurants from fast food to fine dining will sate hungry visitors, and overnight guests can choose from quaint Bed & Breakfast’s to well-appointed four-star hotels.
+Unique downtown boutiques, shopping malls and big box stores welcome shoppers, and arts-lovers can find live theatre, galleries and museums.
+Sport fans will be right at home in Prince George with Junior BCHL and major junior WHL hockey, drag racing, oval racing, baseball, lacrosse and soccer, as well as The Iceman, the city’s annual winter endurance race.
+Backcountry adventurers will find world-class fresh water fishing and hunting.

-Visitor attractions in and around the city are numerous.
-Take the kids to The Exploration Place at Lheidli T’enneh Memorial Park, a nationally recognized science centre and home of the SimEx Virtual Voyages Adventure Theatre.
-Then go over and let them play in the wave pool at the Aquatic Centre.
-The Railway and Forestry Museum is a real favourite with railway buffs and the whole family will enjoy a visit to the Huble Homestead, a delightful turn-of-the-century homestead a short drive north of the city.
+Take the kids to The Exploration Place Science Centre and Museum in Lheidli T’enneh Memorial Park, a nationally recognized science centre.
+Play in the wave pool at the Prince George Aquatic Centre.
+The Railway and Forestry Museum is a real favourite for the hands-on crowd and the whole family will enjoy a visit to the Huble Homestead, a delightful turn-of-the-century heritage site a short drive north of the city.
 The Two Rivers Gallery is essential for visual arts enthusiasts.
-Don’t forget to visit the campus of The University of Northern British Columbia UNBC), Canada’s newest university.
+Don’t forget to visit the campus of the University of Northern British Columbia (UNBC), one of Canada’s top-rated undergraduate universities.

 Thinking about making Prince George your home?
-Check out Move Up Prince George to learn about job opportunities, educational programs, and all of the other great lifestyle amenities that exist in Prince George.
+Visit the Move Up Prince George website to learn about job opportunities, educational programs, and all of the other great lifestyle amenities that exist in Prince George.